woojiahao/git-guide/practical/practical.md

     ![names.txt file content](../03-first-commit/res/new-file-content.png)

+**Note*** the workflow described in this section works with both single files (as demonstrated here) and with multiple files.
+To understand how to adapt the existing suite of commands to work with multiple files, refer to the optional section [here.](../03-first-commit/README.md#optional-working-with-multiple-files)

 ## Fork and pull request workflow

 Now that you know how to push changes on your own.
 Let's explore how you can collaborate with others and share code among a team for group projects.